MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/proximity-sensor-data-fields.md

 ---
 title: Proximity Sensor Data Fields
-description: This topic provides information about the data fields that are specific to the proximity sensor. ms.date: 02/26/2024 ms.topic: reference
+description: This article provides information about the data fields that are specific to the proximity sensor. ms.date: 02/26/2024 ms.topic: reference
 ---

 # Proximity sensor data fields

-This topic provides information about the data fields that are specific to the proximity sensor.
+This article provides information about the data fields that are specific to the proximity sensor.

 The following table shows the data fields.
 For more information about the types shown in the type column, see [PROPVARIANT structure](/windows/win32/api/propidlbase/ns-propidlbase-propvariant).